loystonpais/android_kernel_qcom_sm8350/README.md

 1. Nethunter Patches
 1. Several kernel features enabled to support docker
 1. Btrfs, ntfs and exfat are supported

+# Warning ⚠️

+This kernel is for advanced users.

 # Notes